adrien-legros/fedora-detection/README.md

 # MLOps and compute acceleration with Openshift AI

 Leverage Openshift AI (RHOAI) to create and deploy anywhere a fedora detection model.
-Use MLOps to automate the model training and deployement.
+Use MLOps to automate the model training and deployment.
 Accelerate compute and inference using a GPU.
-This demo has been recorded during a Red Hat EMEA Open Demo and is [available here](https://www.youtube.com/watch?v=jAzWuNJRYGA).
+This demo has been recorded during a Red Hat [EMEA Open Demo](https://www.redhat.com/fr/events/open-demos-emea) and is [available here](https://www.youtube.com/watch?v=jAzWuNJRYGA).

 ## Table of contents